bencawkwell/dockerfile-dwarffortress/README.md

     docker run -i -t -v /tmp/save/:/df_linux/data/save/ dwarffortress

 Remember to make the directory readable and ensure it has plenty of disk space, since there is a known issue in Dwarf Fortress that it will pretend to save successfully even if it has not.

+### Saved Games and changing tile set ###

+Assuming you use volume mapping to store saved games, you may choose to rebuild the container with a different tile set configured.
+After you have rebuilt you will need to trigger an update to your saved files:

+    docker run -i -t -v /tmp/save/:/df_linux/data/save/ dwarffortress --update-saves

+### Launch options ###

+Some settings in init.txt can be changed by passing options, for example to skip the intro:

+    docker run -t -i dwarffortress --skip-intro

+To see the full list of possible options:

+    docker run -t -i dwarffortress --help

 Todo
 ----